 The world of the Internet is similar to the universe – there might be an end somewhere, but we can’t see it.
 Thousands of new websites are launched each and every day and this tendency doesn’t seem to stop.
 But have you ever wondered how are these sites made?

-When it comes to choosing the programming language the choice might be hard to make.
+When it comes to picking the programming language, the choice might be hard to make.
 There are so many options available on the market that you might feel like a child in a candy store.

 Nevertheless, programmers are used to choosing one or two languages to stay focused.
 Admit it, being an expert in one technology is better than knowing several ones but on the beginner level.
 For example, we in GBKSOFT have picked PHP as our main technology.
 You may ask “Why PHP?”.
 We answer:

 PHP is known to be the most frequently used programming language.
 Just imagine, more than 88% of websites are built with PHP!